What is Synchro?

 Sometimes a feedback meet might be arranged by one of the summer Synchro clubs, whereby they invite other clubs to come and practice their routines midway through the summer, to gain ‘feedback’ from invited judges.
 The feedback given can be very helpful for swimmers and coaches in helping them improve and perfecting their routines before Regionals and Provincials.

 Regionals is the first major meet of the summer; it includes the figures component as well as the routines.
 It precedes Provincials and is a good opportunity to perform routines and practice figures before Provincials.
 It is very important to know that a summer synchronized swimmer must compete at Regionals in order to compete at Provincials.
 Regionals is usually held in the last week of July.

 This is our biggest meet of the season!
 Every swimmer will compete in both the team and figures events.
 For routines, each team will compete in their categories and will be judged based on two sets of scores – Artistic Impression and Technical Execution.
 Artistic Impression includes the presentation of the routine (appearance, expression, etc.), choreography, and the movement used to interpret the music.
 Technical Exec

 ution includes things like synchronization, patterns, and how well the figures in the routine are performed.
 It is very important to know that every swimmer’s figure score will be incorporated into the overall team score.
 This is why it is mandatory that each swimmer competes in both the figures and team events.

 Requirements and Expectations

-They should be able to swim 2 laps of the pool and be comfortable in deep water.
+To participate in competitive synchro, swimmers must be able to swim two lengths of the pool, comfortably.
+Swimmers must also be comfortable in deep water.